Animation Movie Camp for LGTBQ2S Teens and Youth

 What is Animazing!?

-Animazing is an animation art camp for up to ten (10) LGBTQ Teens and Youth, provided FREE of charge to selected applicants.
+Animazing is a stop-motion animation art camp for up to eight (8) LGBTQ2S Teens and Youth, provided FREE of charge to selected applicants.
 Animazing is a paid program experience – those selected will each receive $500 for their participation, and assistance with public transportation costs!